Mehdierli/ProgrammingNotes/Angular.md

     + Attribute directives are used to change the look and behavior of the DOM elements.
 For example: ngClass directive, and ngStyle directive etc.

 ## What is service
+* Service is a broad category that include data or function or feature for application, usually a service is a class with @Inejctable decorator that with a specific purpose.
+Such as state management, or make http request.
+Service is associate with the dependency injection system, we could creates an application-wide injector during the bootstrap process, and additional injectors as needed.
+Totally, the service has common functionality and will be used by various modules.
 * Service is a broad category include any value, function, or feature that application needs.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.
 * The injector is the main mechanism.
 Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.
 * For data or logic that isn't associated with a specific view, and that you want to share across components, you create a service class.